Support BOOST scholarships

-Maryland's Catholic schools educate about 50,000 students annually, and have been providing high-quality education to students in our state for more than 200 years.
+Maryland's Catholic schools educate nearly 50,000 students annually, and have been providing high-quality education to students in our state for more than 200 years.

 Our Catholic schools are richly diverse, welcoming students from various ethnic, racial, economic and even religious backgrounds.